yuzisun/ai-gateway/docs/proposals/001-ai-gateway-proposal/proposal.md

 // Limit holds the rate limit values.
 // This limit is applied for traffic flows when the selectors
 // compute to True, causing the request to be counted towards the limit.
-// The limit is enforced and the request is ratelimited, i.e. a response with
+// The limit is enforced and the request is rate limited, i.e. a response with
 // 429 HTTP status code is sent back to the client when
 // the selected requests have reached the limit.
 Limit RateLimitValue `json:"limit"`
-// RequestHitsAddend specifies the number to reduce the rate limit counters
+// Cost specifies the cost of requests and responses for the rule.
-// on the request path.
-If the addend is not specified, the default behavior
-// is to reduce the rate limit counters by 1.
 //
-// When Envoy receives a request that matches the rule, it tries to reduce the
+// This is optional and if not specified, the default behavior is to reduce the rate limit counters by 1 on
-// rate limit counters by the specified number.
-If the counter doesn't have
+// the request path and do not reduce the rate limit counters on the response path.
-// enough capacity, the request is rate limited.
 //
 // +optional
-RequestHitsAddend *RateLimitHitsAddend `json:"requestHitsAddend,omitempty"`
-// ResponseHitsAddend specifies the number to reduce the rate limit counters
-// after the response is sent back to the client or the request stream is closed.
-//
-// The addend is used to reduce the rate limit counters for the matching requests.
-// Since the reduction happens after the request stream is complete, the rate limit
-// won't be enforced for the current request, but for the subsequent matching requests.
-//
-// This is optional and if not specified, the rate limit counters are not reduced
-// on the response path.
-//
-// Currently, this is only supported for HTTP Global Rate Limits.
-//
-// +optional
+// +notImplementedHide
-ResponseHitsAddend *RateLimitHitsAddend `json:"responseHitsAddend,omitempty"`
+Cost *RateLimitCost `json:"cost,omitempty"`
 ```

 ### Yaml Examples